Immunoassay: Clinical tests

 A wide range of medical tests are immunoassays, called immunodiagnostics in this context.
 Many home pregnancy tests are immunoassays, which detect the pregnancy marker human chorionic gonadotropin.
+More specifically, they are qualitative tests that detect whether hCG is present, using a lateral flow setup.
+The COVID-19 rapid antigen test is also a qualitative, lateral-flow test.

-Other clinical immunoassays include tests that measure levels of CK-MB to assess heart disease, insulin to assess hypoglycemia, prostate-specific antigen to detect prostate cancer, and some are also used for the detection and/or quantitative measurement of some pharmaceutical compounds (see Enzyme multiplied immunoassay technique for more details).
+Other clinical immunoassays are quantitative; they measure amounts.
+Immunoassays can measure levels of CK-MB to assess heart disease, insulin to assess hypoglycemia, prostate-specific antigen to detect prostate cancer, and some are also used for the detection and/or quantitative measurement of some pharmaceutical compounds (see Enzyme multiplied immunoassay technique for more details).

+Drug testing also starts with a quick qualitative immunoassay.

 Sports anti-doping analysis

 Immunoassays are used in sports anti-doping laboratories to test athletes' blood samples for prohibited recombinant human growth hormone (rhGH, rGH, hGH, GH).

 Research

 Photoacoustic Immunoassay

 The photoacoustic immunoassay measures low-frequency acoustic signals generated by metal nanoparticle tags.
 Illuminated by a modulated light at a plasmon resonance wavelength, the nanoparticles generate strong acoustic signal, which can be measured using a microphone.
 The photoacoustic immunoassay can be applied to lateral flow tests, which use colloidal nanoparticles.